Tax Credits: External commentary

 Turn2us is a charitable service which helps people access the money available to them through welfare benefits, grants and other help.

-The charity also produce information on a range of topics including tax credits.
+The charity produces a benefits calculator and also information on a range of topics including tax credits.

-Disability Alliance is a charity which works to relieve the poverty and improve the living standards of disabled people.
+Disability Rights UK is a charity which works to relieve the poverty and improve the living standards of disabled people.

-The DA website includes several sections with information about tax credits specifically for disabled people.
+The DRUK website includes several sections with information about tax credits specifically for disabled people.

 Gingerbread

-Gingerbread are a charity who support single parents.
+Gingerbread are a charity that supports single parents.
 They produce a wide range of information for single parents on benefits and tax credits.
 A full list of publications is on the Gingerbread website.

 Advice NI

-Advice NI is an independent advice network based on Northern Ireland.
-They have a dedicated tax credits section on their website.
+Advice NI is an independent advice network based in Northern Ireland.
+They offer an advice service for NI residents on tax and tax credits as well as other benefits.